 In many households, there’s usually a leader that takes charge to get things done.
-They’re the ones that plan the meals, do the laundry, drive the kids around, coordinate activities, and make sure everyone in the family feels loved every day.
+They’re the one that plans the meals, does the laundry, drives the kids around, coordinates activities, and makes sure everyone in the family feels loved every day.
 Well, consider a video producer “the household leader” of one big video family.

 The Role of a Video Producer

 A video producer coordinates and manages many aspects of a video production process from start to finish.
 In a nutshell, a producer may help with creative direction, setting a budget, writing scripts, organizing logistics, managing deadlines, and communicating with the team each step of the way.

 What Skills Does a Video Producer Need?

 A knack for storytelling and a creative eye

 Ability to identify inspiring stories that resonate with audiences

 Strong organizational skills in managing hard and fast deadlines

 A Producer's Role in the Video Production Process